7 Sources

 Copy Link

-Google introduces significant AI-powered features to Gmail and other Workspace applications, including personalized smart replies, inbox cleanup, and enhanced video creation tools.
+Google introduces a range of AI-driven features for Gmail and other Workspace applications, including personalized smart replies, inbox cleanup, and enhanced video creation tools.

 Source: PC Magazine